telerik/blazor-docs/knowledge-base/grid-row-template-simulate-built-in-functions.md

 ## Example

->caption Row selection, Column resizing and visibility, Editing, Sorting, Filtering when using Row Template
+>caption Row selection, Column resizing and visibility, Editing, Sorting, and Filtering when using Row Template

 ````CSHTML
 <TelerikGrid @ref="@GridRef"